Embrace change that's right on time

 Burstein was able to see how the casual industry grew and developed during his more than 40-year career.
 Even though he won't be walking the aisles at Chicago's Merchandise Mart during next month's ICFA Preview Show, his fun-loving spirit remains within the casual industry.

 Change is inevitable and must be embraced with determination, optimism and the knowledge that life and businesses change, retiring Crate & Barrel President and CEO Barbara Turf said.
 She advised her successors to balance the company's physical stores with its online stores and catalogs while she acknowledged the shift is difficult.
 She suggested that her predecessors need to monitor technology in regard to how their customers shop, including online coupons, mobile coupons and comparison shopping sites.
 They should nurture a diverse portfolio of manufacturers from around the world and within the United States, she said.
 And they also must cater to the younger consumer.

 Consider how Facebook captured attention, starting with the younger generation, and branched in other online directions since its launch in 2004.
 The world watched last month as Facebook founder and CEO Mark Zuckerberg turned 28 and took the definitive social network's stock public.
 Because the stock market had declined during the prior week, some analysts questioned whether that timing was off to begin selling stock for Facebook, which was thought to be worth nearly $100 billion.

 About the same time, I received a message regarding Kodak Gallery transitioning accounts and images to public company Shutterfly.
-One thought from Kodak's message that stuck with me was this: "Although businesses shift and change, memories last forever."
+One thought that stuck with me was this: "Although businesses shift and change, memories last forever."